logan-siyao-peng/GCDT/utils/README.md

 The following scripts are used to maintain our GCDT corpus:

-* requirements.txt - for pip installing the essential packages
+* requirements.txt - essential pip packages

 * extract_edu_from_rs3.py - extracts EDU from rs3 files.
-By default the language setting (-l) is Chinese (zh), if you would like to parse the auto-translated rs3 files, pass the option "-l bi" to the python command.
+By default the language setting (-l) is Chinese (zh); if you would like to parse the auto-translated rs3 files, pass the option "-l bi" to the python command.

 * autotrans_rs3.py - translates Chinese EDUs to English using Google Translate and appends the translations to the end of each EDU